 Well, we got through the paper analysis without discussing the author, who has managed to become the Donald Trump (or maybe Ben Carson) of wild claims.
 Dr. Shiva Ayyadurai also claims to be the inventor of E-mail, although from his photos he must have aged awfully well to have done that.
 What he actually did was develop an electronic mail system for the University of Medicine and Dentistry in New Jersey when he was a 14-year old student volunteer.
 This was a really clever piece of work for the time and for his age, and he copyrighted the term “EMAIL” after he did it.
 These claims were deconstructed by Gizmodo, who pointed out the Ray Tomlinson was generally given credit for sending the first text message (on Arpanet) in 1971.
 Boston Magazine also published a skeptical article about this claim.

 In order to get even more attention Ayyadurai has challenged Monsanto to “prove GMOs are safe,” offering them a $10 million building in Cambridge as a reward.
 Actual scientists know that you cannot prove anything safe.
 You can only look at the accumulating evidence and conclude that there is precious little evidence (actually none) that “GMOs” are harmful.
 This is just a stunt.
 And where did he get this building?
 Perhaps his recent marriage to actress and crackpot Fran Drescher made this property available?
-He hasn’t said.
+He hasn’t said, since there are many properties in all the states sinces big buildings, houses or burnaby condos for sale.
 However, Amanda Zaluckyj (the Farmer’s Daughter) deconstructed this nonsense pretty well, as did the Genetic Literacy Project.

 This last gossip may be entertaining, but the criticism of the paper stands without it.
 It makes no sense whatever, and you can do this same sort of analysis on any crazy paper you come across.